 \item \textbf{Masked Region Classification (MRC)} aims to predict the semantic class of the masked image region.
 The transformer prediction is compared with the output of an object detector, by considering the highest confidence object label which serves as the actual target.
 The cross-entropy (CE) loss between the object detector label $ c(v_i)$ and the transformer prediction $FC(h_{v_i})$ for $m$ regions needs to be optimized:

-An extension of MRC can consider the overall distribution of the object detector label predictions instead of exclusively focusing on the top class.
-In that case, the objective function would attempt to minimize the distance between the object detector distribution and the transformer's distribution of predictions, which is actually equivalent of minimizing the KL divergence between those two distributions.
-The objective function for Masked Region Classification with KL-Divergence (MRC-kl) for a distribution of object detector labels $\Tilde{c}(v_i))$ instead of top object detector label $c(v_i)$ can be written as:
+An extension of MRC considers the overall distribution of the object detector label predictions instead of exclusively focusing on the top class.
+In that case, the objective function attempts to minimize the distance between the object detector distribution and the transformer's distribution of predictions, which is actually equivalent to minimizing the KL divergence between those two distributions.
+The objective function for \textbf{Masked Region Classification with KL-Divergence (MRC-KL)} for a distribution of object detector labels $\Tilde{c}(v_i))$ instead of the top object detector label $c(v_i)$ can be written as: